-Congratulations on your purchase of the PortaWell® portable water filtration system.
+Congratulations on your purchase of the PortaWell® Emergency Water Filtration Appliance.
 This patented system is made in the USA and is designed to provide an affordable and efficient method for filtering potentially harmful contaminants (both biological and chemical) from a non-potable water source in an emergency or off-grid camping situation to make it suitable for human consumption.

-- It is compact and portable (weighs less than 10 lbs.)
+- It (PortaWell Starter Kit) is compact and portable (weighs less than 10 lbs.)

-- It is designed to fit in a standard 5-gallon dual purpose bucket for ease of storage or transport.
+- It (PortaWell Starter Kit) is designed to fit in a standard 5-gallon dual purpose bucket for ease of storage or transport.

-- It uses standard commercially available 10-inch filters (filters can be tailored to specific contaminant needing removal).
+- They use standard commercially available 10-inch (5-inch for Mini) filters that can be tailored to specific contaminants needing removal.

-- It provides two-stage filtration for effective removal of most common water borne contaminants.
+- They provide multi-stage filtration for effective removal/reduction of most common water borne contaminants.

-- A small 12-volt battery (optional) that is rated a minimum of 7 to 10 Amp hour can be used to power the PortaWell® portable water filtration system.
-A 30-to-50-watt solar panel (optional) can be used to recharge the battery or extend the battery pumping time.
+- A small 12-volt battery (not included) that is rated a minimum of 5 to 10 Amp hour can be used to power the PortaWell®.
+A 50-watt solar panel (not included) can be used to recharge the battery or extend the battery pumping time.

 - It effortlessly provides up to 1 gallon per minute flow rate allowing a larger volume of water to be processed than alternative gravity fed or mechanically pumped systems.

 - Use good judgement when selecting a water source to be filtered and always seek the best fresh water source available.
 Avoid water sources that are obviously contaminated with chemicals, heavy sediment, algae bloom, and/or biological waste (animal or human) products.
-If viral contamination of the water is suspected, consider post treatment of the water with a chlorine solution and let sit for 30 minutes.
+If viral contamination of the water is suspected, consider post treatment of the water with a chlorine solution and let sit for 30 minutes before drinking.

-- Do not store the PortaWell® portable water filtration system in below freezing conditions unless the system has been winterized to remove all water from the filter housings, transfer tubes and pump.
+- Do not store the PortaWell® Emergency Water Filtration System in below freezing conditions unless the system has been winterized to remove all water from the filter housings, transfer tubes and pump.

-- Do not store the PortaWell® portable water filtration system in direct sunlight.
+- Do not store the PortaWell® Emergency Water Filtration System in direct sunlight.
 This is to prevent deterioration of the filter housing.

-- Do not pump anything other than water through the PortaWell® portable water filtration system.
+- Do not pump anything other than water through the PortaWell® Emergency Water Filtration System.

-- Do not power the PortaWell® portable water filtration system with any source other than 12 volts.
+- Do not power the PortaWell® Emergency Water Filtration System with any source other than 12 volts.
 Solar panel (if used) should be connected to a battery and battery to the PortaWell® system.
-A 110 volt to 12-volt (5 amp) transformer (optional) may be used to power the PortaWell® system.
+A 110 volt to 12-volt @5 amp transformer (optional) may be used to power the PortaWell® system.

 - Do not operate the pump without the screen inlet filter.
 This is to prevent debris from entering the pump.